First-Degree Murder Charges Require a Solid Defense Strategy

 Malice Aforethought

-Malice aforethought is the concept that someone kills without justification and without regard for human life.
+Malice aforethought is the concept that someone kills without justification and regard for human life.
 In federal court and in states that require this element, prosecutors must show that the accused knew his or her actions could kill and still did so without any legal defense.

 One Note